Maplefin444/maplefin444.github.io/pages/about.md

 # **About Me**

 Heyo!
 I'm **{{ site.author.name }}** :wave:<br><br>
-I'm currently a high school student at William Lyon Mackenzie C.I., who has an interest in programming, along with electrical and computer engineering.
-In my free time, you'll find me working with Godot, working on my personal projects, reading, or doing CTFs.
-My CTF specialty is binary exploitation.<br><br>
+I'm currently an electrical/computer engineering student at the University of Toronto (ECE 2T8+PEY).
+I have an interest in low-level programming, cybersecurity, and circuit design.
+I used to do CTFs, specializing in binary exploitation.
+In my free time, you'll find me playing Pokemon TCG or Final Fantasy XIV.<br><br>
 The programming languages I mostly work in are Perl, C, GDScript, and Java.
 I have some experience with Javascript, but not much.
-You may know me from many different clubs, including (but not limited to!): Cybersecurity Club, MCPT, Engineering Club, Project Metropolis, and the Robotics Team.<br><br>
+Some clubs I've been involved with are: Hi-Skule, UTRA ART, Project Metropolis, and the LGMB.<br><br>
 Some of my interests include: retro gaming, lost media, modern/alternative rock, custom keyboards, electronics, and game development.

 <div class="row">